ibm-cloud-docs/power-iaas/at-events.md

 ## Viewing events
 {: #at-viewing-events}

 Events are automatically forwarded to North America, Europe, Tokyo, or Sydney geographic locations.
-You can access the {{site.data.keyword.at_full_notm}} as follows:
+You can access the {{site.data.keyword.logs_full_notm}} as follows:
 - All North America and South America data centers from Dallas.
 - All Europe data centers from Frankfurt.
 - All Sydney data center from Sydney, and